ReverendBayes/AI-Powered-Call-Center-Intelligence/readme.md

 By integrating both tools, telecom teams can surface cancellation intent **in real time** and predict **long-term churn risk**, enabling smarter retention offers and materially better customer outcomes.

-—
-*[Mehmet](https://github.com/mmustafaicer), at Charter Communications, suggested exploring a Next Best Offer (NBO) system — a concept that’s not a natural fit for telecom, where there are few core products (typically bundled) and limited upsell diversity.
-Traditional NBO logic works best in high-SKU, frequent-interaction domains like Amazon (thousands of products, high velocity) or Netflix (rapidly rotating catalogs).
-Telecom, by contrast, has sparse product sets but deep behavioral data.
-This implementation reframes NBO using behavioral clustering and usage pattern analysis, aligning offer logic with customer need-states rather than product similarity — a better fit for the domain than standard e-commerce recommenders.*

 ---

 ## ✅ Use This If You Need: